-- a.
-An explanation of the process improvements - b.
-Demonstrated proof of input use and output emission improvements over the standard processes - c.
-Quantification of the amount of the process improvements - (iii) Additional documentation only for Applicants claiming that without the exclusion the proposed Facility will not be sited in California.
+- c.
+Applicants in Industry Clusters as defined may submit information establishing this fact, submission of which may increase an Applicant's score. - (iii)(iv) Additional documentation only for Applicants claiming that without the exclusion the proposed Facility will not be sited in California.
 Determination of Facility benefits, as further delineated in Section 10033, may be increased for Facilities that would not locate production Facilities in California absent the grant of the sales and use tax exclusion.
 For Applicants claiming that Facility location or expansion decisions are dependent upon receipt of the sales and use tax exclusion, Applications must provide evidence to support the claim.
 Such evidence may include the following: - a.
 Internal financial analysis demonstrating the extent of an advantage for a non-California site. - b.
 Location consultant report demonstrating the extent of an advantage for a non-California site. - c.
 Other internal or external analyses demonstrating that, absent the grant of the sales and use tax exclusion, the proposed Facility will not proceed at the California site. - (G) Calculations and assumptions relied upon by the Applicant.
 For any calculation performed by or assumption relied upon by the Applicant in completing the Application, the Applicant must provide an explanation of the basis for the value resulting from the calculation or reasonableness of the assumption relied upon.
 Applicants may be asked to provide additional supporting information, including business plans, pro forma financial statements or other comparable documents used for the purpose of soliciting investors to verify responses contained in the Application.
 Applications that do not adequately document any calculations or assumptions relied upon will be considered incomplete. - (5) Application materials and supporting documentation in excess of thirty pages will not be considered or reviewed except to the extent that documentation in excess of this page limit is provided in response to a direct request for additional information from the Authority.

-Authority: Section 26011.8, Public Resources Code.
 Reference: 26011.8, Public Resources Code and Section 6010.8 of the Revenue and Taxation Code.